LearnCard Developer Docs

 Standing on the Shoulders of Giants

-While it is useful for The Simplest Plugin to add its own isolated logic to a LearnCard, part of the beauty of LearnCard plugins is to depend on other plugins 💪
+While it is useful for to add its own isolated logic to a LearnCard, part of the beauty of LearnCard plugins is to depend on other plugins 💪

 Plugin dependence comes in two flavors: